 Refinements in structure and differences across materials

-At the same time, the Evo range is built using three different constructions, which also affect how each kite feels:
+At the same time, the Evo range is built using three different constructions, which also influence how each kite feels:

-- Standard Evo - Uses traditional Dacron and canopy materials, focused on durability and a more forgiving feel
+- Standard Evo - Traditional Dacron construction with Trinity TX canopy, focused on durability, smooth power delivery, and a more forgiving ride

-- Evo D/LAB - Uses Aluula material, making it the lightest and stiffest option
+- Evo D/LAB - Built with Aluula construction, making it the lightest and stiffest option in the range with the most direct and responsive feel

-These material differences directly affect how each kite feels on the water, especially in terms of weight, stiffness, and feedback.
+These material choices, combined with the refined 2026 structure, directly affect how each kite behaves on the water, especially in terms of stability, responsiveness, and feedback.

-For many riders, the choice of construction will have as much impact as the design itself.
+For many riders, the choice of construction will have as much impact on the overall feel as the design itself.

-Each version caters to a slightly different type of rider, depending on how much performance, responsiveness, and precision you're looking for.
+That means the choice isn’t just about construction anymore.
+Each version now targets a slightly different type of rider depending on how much performance, feedback, and ease of use you want.

 Evo 2026